bcohenboulakia/nbworkshop/README.md

 ## GitHub workflow

-The conversion can be automated by a GitHub Actions workflow called `Generate Students Branch ` which calls the conversion script on every update of a Notebook in a monitored directory.
-Note that the GitHub workflow uses `.github/conversion.json` as configuration file, and provides detailed error log in case this file is invalid (or missing).
+The conversion can be automated by a GitHub Actions workflow called `Generate Students Notebooks branch` which calls the conversion script on every update of a Notebook in a monitored directory.
+Note that the GitHub workflow shares the `.github/conversion.json` as configuration file (including for calling the conversion script), and provides detailed error log in case this file is invalid (or missing).

 This workflow can be supervised on the workflow page in the `Action` tab on the GitHub repository web page.
 Every time the workflow is run, a short overview of the conversion process is shown in the workflow summary:
 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)